 If you would like to contribute patches that fix bugs or add new features, that is of course especially welcome.
 If you are looking for places to start, look at the open bugs in our bug tracker.

 Here is a very brief introduction on creating commits that you can either send as pull requests on our main GitHub repository or send as emails to the mailing list.
 Much more details on how to use git can be found at the git user manual.

-Start with getting the latest source (look at the Building Page to find out how).
+Start with getting the latest source (look at the INSTALL file to find out how).

 git checkout master

 ok, now we know you’re on the latest version.
 Create a working branch to keep your development in:

 Edit the code (or documentation), compile, test… then create a commit: